 Just like the name suggests, manual starters are devices that require manual operation.
 The starters are considerably easy to operate and usually don’t need expert intervention.
 The device itself has a button that you use when turning equipment on and off.
 Some of the features that make manual starters desirable over other types of starters include:

-They are safe and economical to operate.
+Safe and economical to operate.

 They are compact enough to allow a wide variety of applications.

-They offer overload low.
-Detection for the motor, so it's safe from damage.
+Offer overload low.
+Detection for the motor, so it’s safe from damage.

 Their initial cost is low.significant